rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/index.rst

 Questions issues and improvements
 -----------------------------------

-Feel free to file a :github:`GitHub issue<issues>` for any improvements or issues that may come to mind while you're working through the labs today!
+Feel free to file a :github:`GitHub issue<jduncan-rva/workshop-operator-lab-guide/issues>` for any improvements or issues that may come to mind while you're working through the labs today!

 .. toctree::
  :maxdepth: 2